 About This Theme

 Bakari Chavanu is the creator of the National Journal Writing Month project.
 He's a full-time blogger and author of Starting From Day One: Using the Day One Journaling App to Record and Enrich Your Life.
-He's a former English teacher and an avid journal keeper.
-Bakari stays motivated by helping others use the power of journal writing.

 I've definitely been enjoying my first experience with NaJoWriMo!
 I didn't realize what a rut my journaling had fallen into until I started working with the daily prompts for this October theme.
 I've discovered unexpected advantages as well.
 I write fiction but recently entered the genre arena of creative nonfiction/essays.
 The NaJoWriMo prompts have helped me loosen up the scholastic ultra-formality I learned for essay writing long ago in school.